 Diabetes Care Clinics

 General practice-based clinics are the cornerstone of the Diabetes Alliance program.
-The program sends a specialist team, comprising of a Diabetes Educator and Endocrinologist, to see patients with diabetes in their General Practice with their own GP and Practice Nurse.
+The program sends a specialist team, comprising a Diabetes Educator and Endocrinologist, to see patients with diabetes in their General Practice with their own GP and Practice Nurse.
 Patients and their carers are invited to participate by their GP practitioner who prepares the patient for the appointment.
 This involves the following:

 - informing the patient about the program and what to expect at the appointment